Import an API version

 • If this file is not provided, no additional expression files are added to the project.

-Note: If the zip file contains folders, the folder structure is flattened.
-If duplicate filenames exist in different folders of the zip file, only one of those files is copied to the new location.
+Note: If the ZIP file contains folders, the folder structure is flattened.
+If duplicate filenames exist in different folders of the ZIP file, only one of those files is copied to the new location.

 Example: An expression library file (typically with the .expr extension) might contain: